getify/foi-lang/formalization-work/Foi-Specification.md

   the block evaluates to a `State` producing that value while preserving the threaded state.
-- A `$`-prefixed terminal (`$expr`) binds `expr` before the terminal map (compiler-synthesized `def _r: Effect.Do.Bind% expr;
+- A `$`-prefixed terminal (`$expr`) binds `expr` before the terminal map (compiler-synthesized `def _r: Effect.Host.Do.Bind% expr;
-  Effect.Do.Map% _r` per §3.10.9.4).
+  Effect.Host.Do.Map% _r` per §3.10.9.4).
 Use this form when the terminal expression is itself already lifted as a `State` instance; the compiler-synthesized Map tail avoids the double-wrap that a bare terminal would produce.